natalijabujevic0708/DesignYourCrafts/README.md

 ### Media
-* Images were taken from freely-usable source Pexels:
+* Paintbrush icon was taken from the [depositphotos.com](https://depositphotos.com/289261084/stock-illustration-paintbrush-line-icon-colorful-paint.html)

 ## Acknowledgements
 I would like to thank my mentor Brian Macharia for his advice and help with this project.